 The foundation of clean passthrough billing is tagging every vendor cost to the correct client project as you incur it — not at invoice time.

-In ExpenseBot, use the Tags system to create a tag for each active client or project (e.g., "ACME-Q2-Website," "Smith-Retainer").
-When a vendor receipt is scanned or a subcontractor invoice arrives in Gmail, tag it to the client project immediately.
+In ExpenseBot, use the Tags system to create a tag for each active client.
+Name the tag with the Client – Name convention — for example Client – ACME or Client – Smith.
+The prefix matters: the invoice builder identifies which of your tags represent billable clients by looking for that Client – prefix, so a tag named just ACME-Q2-Website won't be recognized as a client to bill.
+When a vendor receipt is scanned or a subcontractor invoice arrives in Gmail, tag it to the client immediately.
 The tag carries through to:

 For recurring vendor costs (monthly software subscriptions for a client, weekly subcontractor invoices), set up the tag once.
 ExpenseBot's recurring expense tracker can auto-tag expenses from known senders so the cost is attributed to the right client without manual tagging every cycle.